-The meter is defined as the length of the path travelled by light in vacuum during a time interval with duration of 1/299,792,458 of a second, according the most recent 2019 definition.
+The meter is defined as the length of the path traveled by light in vacuum during a time interval with a duration of 1/299,792,458 of a second, according to the most recent 2019 definition.
 One meter is equal to 100 centimeters or 39.37 inches.

 We recommend using a ruler or tape measure for measuring length, which can be found at a local retailer or home center.
 Rulers are available in imperial, metric, or combination with both values, so make sure you get the correct type for your needs.

 Need a ruler?
 Try our free downloadable and printable rulers, which include both imperial and metric measurements.